Our Policy on Curriculum Design

 - The ability to generate creative ideas for sustainable and peaceful development (CP3)

-- Influential power and ability to execute an idea (CP5)
+- Influential power and ability to execute ideas (CP5)

-- In the second segment, participants obtain insight based on an interdisciplinary approachand interpersonal sympathetic skills through various seminars and field study.
+- In the second segment, participants obtain insight based on an interdisciplinary approach and interpersonal empathetic skills through various seminars and field study.

 The IATSS Forum curriculum has General Study components and Applied Study components.
-General Study components consist of “Lecture and Workshop”, and “Seminar”, Applied Study components consist of “Field Study” and “Group Study/Research”.
+General Study components consist of “Lectures and Workshops”, as well as “Seminars”, Applied Study components consist of “Field Study” and “Group Study/Research”.

-In the “Lecture and Workshop (6 days)”, participants are able to obtain the foundation of leadership and organizational management(CP1) and the necessary interpersonal skills to engage in meaningful dialogue(CP4) by sharing of the often intangible aspects of the forum through direct interaction with people and intellectual stimulation.
+In the “Lectures and Workshops (6 days)”, participants are able to obtain the foundation of leadership and organizational management(CP1) and the necessary interpersonal skills to engage in meaningful dialogue(CP4) by sharing of the often intangible aspects of the forum through direct interaction with people and intellectual stimulation.

-In the “Field Study (14 days)”, participants are able to obtain the ability to generate creative ideas for sustainable and peaceful development (CP3), and interpersonal and sympathetic skill (CP4) through compiling concepts that are generated by each group at each site.
+In the “Field Study (14 days)”, participants are able to obtain the ability to generate creative ideas for sustainable and peaceful development (CP3), and interpersonal and empathetic skills (CP4) through compiling concepts that are generated by each group at each site.

 - To obtain ideas for countermeasures to the current issues that their countries are facing by selecting a topic that is in line with the current situation and the needs of targeted countries and introducing actual cases in Japan, Asia and the world.